-NOTE — I thank the Embassy of Egypt in Brazil and in Portugal for sharing the original Portuguese version of this post on social networks.
+NOTE — I thank the Embassy of Egypt in Brazil and Portugal for sharing the Portuguese version of this post on social networks.

-Months ago, I wrote a post to emphasize eight notable points about tourism in Lisbon (I live in Portugal).
-This time, the blog shows a slightly longer list: ten items.
+Months ago, I wrote a post emphasising eight reasons tourism in Lisbon is outstanding (I live in Portugal).
+This time, the blog features a different destination, Egypt, with a slightly longer list: ten items.
 Ten notes on how Egypt is worth visiting.
-The fabulous Egypt.
-The amazing Egypt.
-The unforgettable Egypt.
+The fabulous, fantastic, unforgettable Egypt.

 Awesome, Damas.
-That’s exactly what I need.
-I’m still studying the idea of going to Egypt.
+That’s what I need.
+I’m still doubtful about going to Egypt.

-Embody the spirit of Indiana Jones, or Lara Croft, and come with me.
-You are going to make your decision in just a few minutes.
+Embody the spirit of Indiana Jones or Lara Croft and come with me.
+I believe you are going to decide in just a few minutes.

-Many tourists tell me that they cried (yes, cried) at Cairo airport, before leaving the country.
-They hugged their tour guide who was there to wave a farewell.
-Their mind was full of incredible memories that they already wanted to live again.
+Many tourists tell me they cried (yes, cried) at the Cairo Airport before leaving the country.
+Their minds were full of incredible memories they already wanted to revive during a new trip.
+As a last act, they hugged their tour guide, who was there to wave farewell.

-How many times did you feel like that upon leaving a country?
+How many times have you felt like that when leaving a country?
 How about you living all those profound emotions in the land of the pharaohs?

-Do you have a special passion for History?
-So, there is no better paradise for you.
+Do you have a passion for History?
+Prepare yourself for paradise.

-Egypt is an effervescence in History.
-You can live, feel, touch, and — why not? — even smell everything you read about in books and everything you saw in documentaries.
-Feeling connected to all of that is an experience that never leaves the tourist’s mind.
+In Egypt, you can see, feel, touch, and — why not? — smell everything you see in books and documentaries.
+Feeling connected to that is a deep experience that never leaves the tourist’s mind.

-To better understand what we see and feel in Egypt, let us think about Greece.
-It is also a cradle of human history.
-But Egypt’s historical grandeur is so profound that may tourists feel “less impressed” in Greece.
+To better understand what we see and feel in Egypt, let us think about Greece, also a cradle of human History.
+But Egypt’s historical grandeur is so profound that many tourists feel “less impressed” in Greece.

 Less impressed, Damas?
-In Greece?
-With all those wonders we see in Greece?
+In Greece, with all those wonders we see?

 Attention, please: I love Greece and have been there several times.

 Here is what happens.
-After being deeply dazzled by Egypt’s historical richness, tourists who then go directly from there to Greece end up making comparisons.
+After being deeply dazzled by Egypt’s historical richness, tourists who go directly from there to Greece make comparisons.
 Although overly impressed in Greece, they miss the impact felt in Egypt.

-We are accustomed to seeing Egypt in books, documentaries, films.
+We are habituated to seeing Egypt in books, documentaries, films.
 It is obvious that, historically, everything is grand, fabulous, fantastic, impressive, amazing, astonishing.
-However, when seeing all of that in person in Egypt, tourists lose their breath.
+However, tourists lose their breath when seeing all of that in person.
 Eyes and mouth wide open.
-A whirlwind of thoughts dominating the mind.
+A whirlwind of thoughts dominates the mind.

-Everybody knows that History in Egypt is amazing.
-But only there we realize that everything is MUCH more than expected.
-Images do not show the real historical grandeur.
+Everybody knows that the History of Egypt is fantastic.
+But only there do we realise everything is much more than expected.
+Images do not show the genuine historical magnificence.

-I know many impressive places in several countries.
-For example, the Jerónimos Monastery in Lisbon; the Cathedral of Seville; the millenary constructions in Athens.
-During the visits, we are impressed by the wisdom, the skill of ancient people.
+I’ve been to impressive places in several countries.
+Examples include the Jerónimos Monastery in Lisbon, the Cathedral of Seville, and the millenary constructions in Athens.
+The wisdom and the skills of ancient people dazzle us.
 Today, although surrounded by all kinds of technology, we struggle to build things that are not even comparable to those.
-So, during our visits, we usually express reactions like: “Wow!
-It’s amazing that people did this so long time ago!”, “Wow!
+So, during the visits, we usually express reactions like “Wow!
+It’s amazing that people did this thing so long time ago!”, “Wow!
 This is too much for that time!”, “Wow!
 The wisdom here is impressive!”

 The difference in Egypt is that our reactions are much more intense.
-We discover things that are near to the impossible — especially when we consider when they were created.
-Thousands of years ago.
+We discover things near the impossible — especially considering that ancient Egyptians created them thousands of years ago.